ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly-updates/README.md

 ### Week 2 (May 17 - May 21)

 ### Week 1 (May 10 - May 14)
+-
+- Updated the CDB data wrangling file to output a CSV with standardized column names (Graham)
+- Discussed and planned out the high level data manipulation and score computing (All)
+- Built web scraper to collect cultural POIT review counts (Yuxuan)
 - Set up and filled the Github project log up until May 5 (Luka)
 - Software research and exploration.
 See Wiki links in Taiga.io (Yuxuan + Luka)
 - CDB and ODACF data filtering (Graham + Rain)